Quantum block encoding for one-pair semiseparable matrices: Numerical experiments

-In Figure~\ref{Fig:comp_theo}, we compare the error in the block encoding of an $N \times N$ semiseparable matrix against the theoretical bound derived for its block encoding and reported in Theorem~\ref{teo:FE}.
-For $N=4,8,16,32,64,128$ we generate three random semiseparable matrices whose generators are sampled from a normal distribution with mean 0 and variance 1.
-For each case, let $S$ be the original semiseparable matrix, and denote by $\hat{S}$ the principal submatrix of the unitary obtained from the circuit rescaled according to the normalized parameter $\alpha$; then the computed error is defined as $\|S-\alpha \hat{S}\|_2$.
+In Figure~\ref{Fig:comp_theo}, we compare the error in the block encoding of an $N \times N$ one-pair matrix against the theoretical bound derived for its block encoding and reported in Theorem~\ref{teo:FE}.
+For $N=4,8,16,32,64,128$ we generate three random one-pair matrices whose generators are sampled from a normal distribution with mean 0 and variance 1.
+For each case, let $S$ be the original one-pair matrix, and denote by $\hat{S}$ the principal submatrix of the unitary obtained from the circuit rescaled according to the normalized parameter $\alpha$; then the computed error is defined as $\|S-\alpha \hat{S}\|_2$.
 As shown in Figure~\ref{Fig:comp_theo}, the actual error of our encodings remains consistently below the theoretical bounds by several orders of magnitude.

 In Figure~\ref{Fig:comp_Fable}, we compare the performance of our encoding scheme with FABLE under three different approximation settings.
-The first comparison considers the exact version of FABLE, where no compression is applied and the number of rotations required to encode the matrix scales as $O(N^2)$.
-In this configuration, our method achieves a comparable level of accuracy while maintaining a significantly lower complexity\footnote{Assuming the hypotheses of Theorem~\ref{diag_encoding} and Theorem~\ref{teo:fast_inversion} are satisfied.} of $O({\rm polylog}(N))$.
-We point out that our algorithm requires a slightly higher number of ancillary qubits, precisely $2\log(N)+7$ versus the $\log(N)+1$ required by FABLE, so the classical simulation of our circuit requires a longer computation time, but on a real quantum hardware with enough qubits the computation of our circuit should be exponentially faster.
+The first comparison considers the exact version of FABLE, where no compression is applied and the number of rotations required to encode the matrix scales as $\mathcal{O}(N^2)$.
+In this configuration, our method achieves a comparable level of accuracy while maintaining a complexity of $\mathcal{O}({\rm polylog}(N))$ plus two calls to the oracle $O_D$.
+We point out that our algorithm requires a slightly higher number of ancillary qubits, precisely $2\log(N)+7$ versus the $\log(N)+1$ required by FABLE, so the classical simulation of our circuit requires a longer computation time, but on a real quantum hardware with enough qubits the computation of our circuit can be exponentially faster in cases where the oracle $O_D$ is implementable with polylogarithmic depth.
 Moreover, some of our ancillary qubits can be freed and can therefore be overlooked in the overall storage count.